What is right for the customer?

-Complaints and claims based on failures of products in the field are common for powder suppliers.
-Many of these failures result from insufficient surface preparation/pretreatment (or total lack of it) and insufficient curing of the powder on the substrate.
+Complaints and claims based on failures of products in the field are common for powder coating suppliers.
+Many of these failures result from insufficient surface preparation/pretreatment (or total lack of it) and insufficient curing of the powder coating on the substrate.

-Third, shops should not allow their customers to simply choose powder by color out of any random chart provided to them.
-The shop is the expert and must steer the customer in the right direction, helping them select a powder that will give them the performance they require.
+Third, shops should not allow their customers to simply choose powder coatings by color out of any random chart provided to them.
+The shop is the expert and must steer the customer in the right direction, helping them select a powder coating that will give them the performance they require.

 Fourth (this one is frequently found lacking in the market), shops should communicate with the customer and find out where the job will be installed.
 Simply asking this one question can alleviate many future failures.
 Often, when we ask a coater this question, we are hit immediately with “I don’t know!”
 Knowing this fact alone can dramatically change a shop’s powder choice—and the job outcome.

 Are you ready to take the five steps?
 We must begin by explaining the basic chemistries available in the market today.
-We’ll cover the basic advantages and key disadvantages each one of these possesses.
+We’ll cover the basic advantages and key disadvantages that each one of these possesses.
 Moving forward, some key groupings of exposure must be understood.
-Examples include accelerated weathering, salt fog and moisture, chemical resistance, flexibility for post-cure bending and durability (both physical and exposure-related).
+Examples include accelerated weathering, salt fog and moisture, chemical resistance, flexibility for post-cure bending, and durability (both physical and exposure-related).
 There are others.
 These are especially important to people writing specifications for products.
-If they are not completely understood, product can and will fail.
+If they are not completely understood, products can and will fail.

 Epoxy powder coatings.
 Epoxy is an interior-only formulation, and yes, that means even with an exterior-rated clear coat on top.
 The epoxy resin system does not even hold up to basic UV testing and exposure, and will chalk very quickly.
 The strength of epoxy lies in its ability to hold up well to chemical exposures, salts and other normally corrosive exposures that other coatings have a hard time combating.